RattleBrattle/Autonomous-Line-following-Vehicle-/README.md

 ### Contributing

-Tell me your thoughts and ideas on how to make this project even better or faster!
+Tell me your thoughts and ideas on how to make this project even better or faster.

 You can contact me by email at: baselmohamed802@gmail.com.